spacemig/aerocore/README.md

 # Troubleshooting

+## how to use QGroundControl with the Aerocore?
+it's possible to use QGroundControl just to monitor the drone when it's connected to the serial console using a USB cable, but how about if the aerocore board is airborne?
+I think the best would be to open two instances of Mavlink inside the aerocore (one for the gumsitx and another for the Xbee) and use a couple of XBees.
+I havent tested this.

 ## can I flash Aerocore 1 with QGroundControl?
 no! check this reply from Andrew Smith on the [px4users](https://groups.google.com/d/msg/px4users/mcP55Yn_2rE/Nr0a7PsDzuQJ) forum
 "Currently you can't flash the AeroCore using QGroundControl (need to use OpenOCD) but it will communicate to QGroundControl similar to a Pixhawk" on May 2014